TZstatsADS/Fall2018-Proj1-lujiaw/doc/README.md

 * What things appear?

-* What are people most like to talk about when they think of happiness?
+* What are people most likely to talk about when they think of happiness?

 * Which topic has a highest positivity score?